About Hull City – The Tigers

 Brands are not just about names and visual identity

 Perhaps a new design idea seduced Dr. Allam into announcing a brand name change.
 Taking a look at the present badge, there are streamlining possibilities in dropping the AFC.
 Yet there may also be a small Google ranking benefit, and page view increase, by funneling Hull City and the Tigers searches into a single Hull City Tigers url.
+Though as of 2021 this reverts to We Are Hull City!

 Some also say the name change is a sublime masterplan to build awareness?
 However, whatever the answer, success in the home market requires a change of tone and a credible message.
 Though it is not too late to ‘fess up’.